Know your Canadian currency

 Images shown with permission from the Bank of Canada

 Canada’s newest batch of bank notes are made out of polymer, a material that is much more durable than cotton paper.
 This is good for the environment as the bills last longer and can even be recycled.
-The new polymer notes are hard to counterfeit as well because of the “detailed metallic imagery carried in the transparent area of the notes” (Bank of Canada, benefits of polymer).
+The new polymer notes are hard to counterfeit as well because of the “detailed metallic imagery carried in the transparent area of the notes” (Bank of Canada).
 The bills’ design also features various Canadian achievements at home, around the world, and in space.

 Back to top